 Believe it or not, they do manage to get their work done.
 Marching Band season can be exhaustive and sometimes your child will go to bed very late because of the work load and the demands of band, however, they all seem to get through it.
 The kids realize they need to be very organized and on top of their work because of the schedule.
 In most cases, it is a strengthening and maturing experience.
 Many of the kids in the band are honor students, so your child is not alone in their academic load.
 It is also reassuring to talk to other band parents about their experiences in this area.

-Our marching band belongs to two organizations which hold competitions amongst their member high school marching bands.
+Our Marching Band belongs to two organizations which hold competitions amongst their member high school marching bands.
 One is TOB (Tournament of Bands) and the other is US Bands.
 Our band competes against other bands which are in our group and are similar in size to us.
 There are 4 band group types in the organizations; Group 1 consists of smaller bands, and it goes up to Group 4, which is very large.
-We are currently in Group 2 in TOB, based on our band’s size.
+We are typically in Groups 2 or 3 in TOB, based on our band’s size.

 Our biggest fundraising event of the year is the TOB Chapter Competition held at West Essex.
 It is a lot of fun, takes weeks of planning, and we need many parent volunteers.
 It is also a wonderful time to meet and work with other band parents.
 See the Tournament of Bands section of our website for more information on this topic.